AliceAlicek2304/fcj-workshop/content/7-Feedback/_index.md

 ### Detailed Evaluation

 **1. Professional Environment**
-I was impressed by the professional yet open working environment at the company.
-There is a strong culture of mutual support where colleagues are willing to assist regardless of their level.
-The workspace is well-organized and conducive to productivity.
-For future improvements, adhering to a more structured schedule for team events could further enhance team cohesion.
+I appreciate the professional yet open working environment in the office.
+There is a strong culture of mutual support, where colleagues are always willing to answer technical questions despite their busy schedules.

-**2. Mentorship Quality**
+**2. Training & Mentorship Quality**
-I highly appreciate the mentorship I received.
-My mentor demonstrated great patience and technical depth, guiding me through complex problems rather than simply providing solutions.
-This approach significantly improved my independent problem-solving capabilities.
-The Admin team also provided timely support with administrative procedures, allowing me to focus on my technical assignments.
+I would like to express my special thanks to the Mentors.
+They have been very patient and provided excellent guidance.
+Thanks to this, my programming mindset and self-learning skills have improved significantly.
+The support from the team regarding office procedures and event participation was also excellent.

-**3. Academic Relevance**
+**3. Practical Applicability**
-The internship successfully bridged the gap between academic theory and industry practice.
-I had the opportunity to apply my university knowledge to real-world Cloud Computing scenarios.
-This practical exposure has been invaluable in solidifying my understanding of system architecture and deployment strategies.
+This internship helped me systematize the theoretical knowledge from university and apply it to real-world business problems.
+Being directly involved in the development and deployment process on the Cloud is an invaluable experience, helping me better understand software industry standards.

-**4. Professional Development**
+**4. Skill Development**
-Beyond technical proficiency in AWS and DevOps tools, I have developed essential soft skills such as effective communication, project documentation, and time management within an Agile framework.
-These experiences have prepared me well for a professional career in software engineering.
+Beyond improving technical capabilities (AWS, Docker, CI/CD), I have learned professional industrial working styles.
+Soft skills such as progress reporting, working in Agile/Scrum teams, and writing standard technical documentation are important assets for my future career.

 **5. Company Culture**
-The company fosters a culture of respect and collaboration.
-During critical project phases, I observed a high level of dedication and teamwork across all departments.
-Being treated as a contributing member of the team, rather than just an intern, gave me a strong sense of responsibility and belonging.

-**6. Internship Benefits**
-The internship allowance is competitive, and the flexible working hours accommodated my academic schedule during examination periods.
-The internal knowledge-sharing sessions were also highly educational and added significant value to the internship program.
+A culture of respect and responsibility is what I felt most clearly at FCJ.

 ---

 ### Conclusion
--   **Key Achievement**: Successfully deploying a complete three-tier architecture on AWS under professional guidance.
--   **Constructive Feedback**: Providing access to prerequisite reading materials earlier would allow interns to prepare more effectively for the workshops.
+-   **Most Satisfying**: Completing the construction and deployment of a real-world system on AWS with close guidance from Mentors.
--   **Recommendation**: I would strongly recommend this program to my peers as it offers a rigorous yet supportive environment for professional growth.
+-   **Recommendation**: I will definitely recommend this program to friends, as it is an ideal environment for honing skills and professional work attitude.

 ---

-### Future Outlook
+### Acknowledgments
-I am grateful for the opportunity to have successfully completed this internship.
-I look forward to maintaining a professional relationship with the team and hope to have the opportunity to collaborate again in the future.
+I sincerely thank the Company and the FCJ Team for creating the conditions for me to have a meaningful internship.
+I hope to have the opportunity to continue accompanying and contributing to the company in the future.